envoyproxy/nighthawk/README.md

 ci/do_ci.sh test
 ```

-Note that after building, the Nighthawk binaries are located in the `bazel-bin/` directory.
+Note that after building completes, the Nighthawk binaries are located in the
+`bazel-bin/` directory located at the root of the cloned Nighthawk repository.

 ## Using the Nighthawk client CLI